bakerboy448/documentation/docker/faq/vpn.md

 ```

 **Note** - Please ensure you remove any other existing lines that may clash with the lines above.

-* (Deluge specific) Disable in/out uTP - There have been reports of significant speed increases by disabling uTP.
-This can be achieved by installing the Deluge plugin 'itconfig'.
-Once installed, make sure to disable both 'enable_incoming_utp' and 'enable_outgoing_utp', then restart the container.

-* (Deluge specific) Rate limit overhead enabled - If the option in the Deluge Web UI in the "Bandwidth" section labelled "Rate limit IP overhead" is ticked, this can result in low speeds.
-Please untick this option.

-* VPN endpoint has low bandwidth - Not all VPN endpoints are equal; some will have larger allocations of bandwidth than others.
-You will need to check with your VPN provider to identify which are the faster endpoints and connect to one of these.

 * Highly fragmented disk - If your disk has a lot of fragmentation, then speeds can be low due to the significantly reduced I/O that a fragmented disk can cause.
 This can be fixed by performing a disk defrag to optimize the disk.